SheetJS/sheetjs/README.md

     * `cfb` object for formats using CFB containers
 - `sheetRows-1` rows will be generated when looking at the JSON object output (since the header row is counted as a row when parsing the data)
+- By default all worksheets are parsed.  `sheets` restricts based on input type:
+    * number: zero-based index of worksheet to parse (`0` is first worksheet)
+    * string: name of worksheet to parse (case insensitive)
+    * array of numbers and strings to select multiple worksheets.
 - `bookVBA` merely exposes the raw VBA CFB object.
 It does not parse the data.
   XLSM and XLSB store the VBA CFB object in `xl/vbaProject.bin`.
 BIFF8 XLS mixes the VBA entries alongside the core Workbook entry, so the library generates a